polkadot-developers/polkadot-docs/infrastructure/validators/operational-tasks/monitor-node.md

 --8<-- 'code/infrastructure/validators/operational-tasks/monitor-node/prometheus.yml'
 ```

-In this example, Prometheus itself is scraped every 5 seconds to ensure detailed internal metrics.
-Node metrics are scraped from port `9615` by default, with customizable intervals.
+In this example, Prometheus is scraped every 5 seconds to ensure detailed internal metrics.
+Node metrics with customizable intervals are scraped from port `9615` by default.

 You can validate the correctness of your configuration using the `promtool` open-source monitoring system: